roseadi000/CS260-Startup/README.md

 [My Notes](notes.md)

 This application allows creators to develop characters in a digital, organized space.
-It allows users to input information on their characters, an image of their characters, and share their characters with their friends.
+It allows users to input information on their characters, an image of their characters, and make friends.

 <!-- If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing. -->